The 16 Types of Business Meetings (and Why They Matter)

 We work with facilitators and experts to design agendas and guidebooks for running specific meetings.
 We’ve seen where the structures look the same, and where they differ.
 There are lots of specific ways to run a status meeting, but even though there’s a lot of variety between them, every status meeting still looks way more like every other status meeting than it does like any strategic planning session.
 Mammals are more like other mammals than any of them are like an insect.

 And of course we work with clients and hear concerns about all those things that the experts don’t talk about, like how to lead a decent meeting when the group thinks meetings aren’t cool, or how to prepare in advance when your goal is to “wow” everyone during the meeting.
 We know people worry about how to walk those fine lines between inclusiveness and efficiency, and between appropriate framing and facilitation on the one hand, and manipulation on the other.
-We hear how they experience specific meetings in the context of getting real work done, and can see how priorities shift between getting the content right and getting people connected.
+We hear how they experience specific meetings in the context of getting real work done and can see how priorities shift between getting the content right and getting people connected.

 A Taxonomy for Meetings